Treatments for Balance and Gait Disorders

 Have you been experiencing unexplained falls, unsteadiness, or balance problems?
 Do you have knee, hip, or other joint pain due to changes in how you stand and walk?
 Do you experience shakiness now and then, even when you are standing still?
 If this sounds familiar, you might have a balance or a gait issue that needs attention.

 Gait disorders can be physically and mentally debilitating, and they can arise for a variety of reasons.
+Click here to know more about Gait Analysis.
 Many underlying musculoskeletal and neurological conditions can make walking difficult and result in loss of balance.
-Physiotherapy & chiropractic care can help you to regain your stability and confidence.
+Physiotherapy & chiropractic therapy care can help you to regain your health stability and confidence.
 At Kent Chiro-Med Wellness Clinic (downtown Ottawa), we can manage your symptoms, and in many cases, we can help relieve your condition.

 Find the relief you've been looking for with Kent Chiro-Med Wellness Clinic.